openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Upon receiving a Credential Request, the credential issuer MAY require the client to send a proof of possession of the key material it wants a credential to be bound to.
 This proof MUST incorporate a nonce generated by the credential issuer.
 The credential issuer will provide the client with a nonce in an error response to any Credential Request not including such a proof or including an invalid proof.

-Below is a non-normative example of a Credential Response when the Issuer requires a `proof` upon receiving a Credential Request:
+Below is a non-normative example of a Credential Response when the Issuer is requesting a Wallet to provide in a subsequent Credential Request a `proof` that is bound to a `c_nonce`:

 ```
 HTTP/1.1 400 Bad Request